Dynatrace version 1.224+

-A user session (visit) is any interaction between an individual user’s device and your applications.
-A user session includes at least one user action.
+A user session, also called a "visit," "journey," or "clickpath," is any interaction between an individual user's device and your application.
+Basically, it's a sequence of user actions performed by the same user in your application during a limited period of time.
+Each user session includes at least one user action.

-While analysis of the sessions of user groups and related cohorts based on aggregate monitoring results and calculated performance averages can be useful in some situations, such analysis is often incomplete.
-Individual users behave in unexpected ways, perform different tasks with different goals in mind, and reside in different geographic regions using different combinations of devices and browsers.
+While analysis of individual user sessions can be useful in some situations, such analysis is often incomplete.
+The users of your application behave in unexpected ways, perform different tasks with different goals in mind, reside in various geographic regions, and use countless combinations of devices, operating systems, and browsers.

 Effective user session segmentation is the key to understanding how individual users who share common characteristics experience your application.
 Dynatrace supports user session segmentation through a powerful filtering mechanism.
-Dynatrace user session analysis enables you to slice, dice, and combine your application’s user sessions into meaningful segments based on shared characteristics of individual user sessions (for example, OS, browser type, location, or user tag).
-For example, you might segment your analysis based on browser type (desktop browser, mobile browser, or synthetic browser).
+Dynatrace user session analysis enables you to slice, dice, and combine your application's user sessions into meaningful segments based on shared characteristics of individual user sessions—operating system, browser type, location, or user tag.
+For example, you might segment your analysis based on the following browser types: desktop, mobile, or synthetic.
 In this way, you can drill deeply into aggregate results to discover meaningful insights into performance problems that may only be experienced by a small subset of your users.

 User session segmentation